homebrewing/brauhausjs/README.md

    * Late addition boil support
    * Dry hopping support
  * Automatically generated recipe instructions and timeline
- * Estimate monetary recipe cost based on ingredients
+ * Estimate monetary recipe cost in USD based on ingredients
  * Built-in unit conversions (kg <-> lb/oz, liter <-> gallon, temps, etc)
- * Color to RGB conversions, CSS color support, etc
+ * Color in &deg;SRM to name, RGB conversions, CSS color support, etc

-Brauhaus.js was developed with and for [Malt.io](http://www.malt.io/), a community website for homebrewers to create and share recipes.
+Brauhaus.js was developed with and for [Malt.io](http://www.malt.io/), a community website for homebrewers to create recipes and share their love of homebrewing beer.

 Installation
 ------------
-There are two ways to use Brauhaus.js - either in a web browser (client-side) or on Node.js (server-side).
+There are two ways to use Brauhaus.js - either in a web browser (client-side) or on e.g. Node.js (server-side).

 ### Web Browser (client-side use)
 To use Brauhaus.js in a web browser, simply download the following file and include it as you would any other script: